SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ## Real-time analytics

-Real-time analytics have now become something that every business ought to do.
+Real-time analytics has now become something that every business ought to do.
 It's the process of applying logic to data to get insights or draw conclusions *right away* so that better decisions can be made.
-"Real time" in real-time analytics means being able to get business insights *as soon as possible* after data (transactions) enters the system.
-Having access to analytics in real time is important for day-to-day operations, financial intelligence, triaging incidents, and allowing businesses to act quickly.
+"Real-time" in real-time analytics means being able to get business insights *as soon as possible* after data (transactions) enters the system.
+Having access to analytics in real-time is important for day-to-day operations, financial intelligence, triaging incidents, and allowing businesses to act quickly.
 The most crucial benefit of real-time analytics is that it allows you to take opportunities and stop problems before they happen.

 ## User-facing analytics

 In the world we live in now, everyone needs real-time analytical data, not just business analysts or top-level executives.
 We call this kind of analytics "**user-facing analytics**" also known as "**customer-facing analytics**."
-One good example of this is LinkedIn's "Who viewed your profile" feature, which lets all of its more than 700 million users slice and dice the information about who looked at their pages.
-Uber created the UberEats Restaurant Manager app to give restaurant owners real-time insights on their order data.
+One good example of this is LinkedIn's "Who viewed your profile" feature, which lets all of its more than 700 million users slice and dices the information about who looked at their pages.
+Uber created the UberEats Restaurant Manager app to give restaurant owners real-time insights into their order data.
 This is yet another excellent example of how the best use of user-facing real-time analytics improved the end-user experience.

 In user-facing analytics, users won't put up with painfully slow analytics.
 When they can find insights in real-time, they are more open to a data-driven culture.
 So, we need a solution that can scale to millions of users and offer fast, real-time insights.
 Businesses are working hard to speed up the steps needed to get enough data to answer everyone's questions.
 One such solution that comes to our rescue is "**Apache Pinot**."